 Task Date of Task Weighting %

-Separating mixtures Term 3 or 4 20
+Matter and Elements Topic Test Term 3 or 4 20

-Elements communication Task Term 3 or 4 20
+Separating Mixtures Term 3 or 4 20

 On going classwork Term 3 and 4 10

 Total Weighting % 50

 Please note-

 Due to equipment restrictions not all teachers will start with the same topic.
 Exact dates of tasks will be provided by the teacher.